Posts Tagged “rant”

 Cicero said: “Not to know what happened before we were born is to remain perpetually a child.”
 So without further comment, here is what happened in our hobby before many of us were born.

-Quite hilariously, a young child dives eagerly after a kitten as though the creature is of great value to the child.
 I like Pathfinder, which is why I’ve always been a vocal critic of it.
 It has a lot of problems; in many ways it falls short of my ideal game.
 I’ve often tried to improve upon the flaws with house rules, and I’ve been open in discussing the flaws which can’t be fixed.
 Over the past few months I’ve read through a number of other RPGs as well.
 Aside from my well documented perusal of the original Dungeon Master’s Guide, I’ve been looking at various retro clones created by the OSR community, some modern Pathfinder alternatives, and some games in completely different genres.
 More and more I think that I won’t be happy until I produce my own sourcebook.

 It’s not something I think I’ll be doing anytime too soon.
 I don’t think I’m ready for that kind of massive and involved project yet.
 But thinking about how I would design a game has got me thinking about what I want in a game.
 So I’ve compiled a list.
 And, since this list undoubtedly says a lot about this blog’s perspective, it seems useful to share.